-- 5.2.5 Streets within Podsmead should be designed as pedestrian and cycle friendly places, not just as a means of getting from one place to another by car or a place to park cars.
-That is, they should be designed as places for people by incorporating the following design principles: - design to reduce vehicle speeds; - make pedestrians and cyclists feel safe; and - design for ease of maintenance.
-Well maintained streets are pleasant places to be. - 5.2.6 Design to reduce vehicle speeds: Streets should be designed for a maximum vehicle speed of 20mph.
-Layout principles that can help reduce speed include: - creating a network of streets, so that distances between junctions are short so that it's difficult to pick up much speed; - ensuring that views along streets are contained by buildings and landscape so that, although a safe forward visibility distance is provided, drivers do not have long, open views along roads.
-Curving streets can help to contain forward views; and - locating buildings close to or at the back edge of the footway, so that streets feel enclosed rather than open. - 5.2.7 Make pedestrians and cyclists feel safe: Minimising vehicle speeds is only part of making pedestrians and cyclists feel safe.
-Other design principles that should be incorporated into designs to promote safety are: - ensure that the fronts of buildings overlook streets and other spaces, with back gardens backing onto other private space.
+5.2.4 Streets within Podsmead should be designed as pedestrian and cycle friendly places, not just as a means of getting from one place to another by car or a place to park cars.
+That is, they should be designed as places for people by incorporating the following design principles:

+- design to reduce vehicle speeds; - make pedestrians and cyclists feel safe; and - design for ease of maintenance.
+Well maintained streets are pleasant places to be.

+5.2.5 Design to reduce vehicle speeds: Streets should be designed for a maximum vehicle speed of 20mph.
+Layout principles that can help reduce speed include:

+- creating a network of streets, so that distances between junctions are short so that it's difficult to pick up much speed; - ensuring that views along streets are contained by buildings and landscape so that, although a safe forward visibility distance is provided, drivers do not have long, open views along roads.
+Curving streets can help to contain forward views; and - locating buildings close to or at the back edge of the footway, so that streets feel enclosed rather than open.

+5.2.6 Make pedestrians and cyclists feel safe:

+Minimising vehicle speeds is only part of making pedestrians and cyclists feel safe.
+Other design principles that should be incorporated into designs to promote safety are:

+Fig 5.4: A clear distinction between public fronts of buildings and private backs is critical to creating a safe and secure place.

+- ensure that the fronts of buildings overlook streets and other spaces, with back gardens backing onto other private space.
 This clear distinction between public fronts of buildings and private rears is critical to creating a safe and secure place.
-Avoid rear garden boundaries onto the public realm; - minimise blank walls and other 'dead' frontages at ground floor level and instead ensure that windows and doors face onto the street, creating a feeling of 'eyes on the street'; and - provide good lighting; - design landscape to allow views through; and - avoid barriers and other street furniture designed to 'protect' pedestrians from cars, and instead ensure that cars travel slowly. - 5.2.8 Design for ease of maintenance: Do this by: - designing streets to adoptable standards; - involving those who will maintain the streets and spaces early in the design process so that technical requirements can be accommodated without compromising the design approach; - keeping the design simple and uncluttered, so that it is easy to clean and maintain.
+Avoid rear garden boundaries onto the public realm; - minimise blank walls and other 'dead' frontages at ground floor level and instead ensure that windows and doors face onto the street, creating a feeling of 'eyes on the street'; and - provide good lighting; - design landscape to allow views through; and - avoid barriers and other street furniture designed to 'protect' pedestrians from cars, and instead ensure that cars travel slowly. - 5.2.7 Design for ease of maintenance: Do this by: - designing streets to adoptable standards; - involving those who will maintain the streets and spaces early in the design process so that technical requirements can be accommodated without compromising the design approach; - keeping the design simple and uncluttered, so that it is easy to clean and maintain.